-Juvenile justice involved youths are all supervised using an intensive Case planning model that prioritizes collaboration with family and supportive others.
+Juvenile justice involved youths are all supervised using an intensive case planning model that prioritizes collaboration with family and supportive others.
 The Calaveras County strategy is to have youths on programs of supervision for limited terms, but with high expectations for supervision contacts, involvement in treatment, and familial participation.
 Most youths respond well to case planning efforts and do not require removal from the home at any point.

 For some youths, brief, strategic detention periods in juvenile hall are required.
-For those youths, Calaveras County currently maintains contracts with juvenile detention facilities in Nevada County, El Dorado County and Tuolumne County.
+For those youths, Calaveras County currently maintains contracts with juvenile detention facilities in El Dorado County, Yuba County and Tuolumne County.

-For youths that need extensive detention with a rehabilitative component, Calaveras County utilizes the Maxine Singer Youth Guidance Center in Yuba County.
+For youths that need extensive detention with a rehabilitative component, Calaveras County utilizes the Maxine Singer Youth Guidance Center in Yuba County and The Challenge Program in South Lake Tahoe (El Dorado County).

 Other youths require treatment-supported placement with a relative or Short-Term Residential Treatment Centers (STRTC).
 These placements are utilized sparingly, as our overarching philosophy is in line with the state's efforts to keep youths with their families whenever possible.
-In the past three years, there has never been more than three youths in a placement setting at any given time.
+During the past three years, the department has not placed any youths in a STRTC.